eluv-io/elv-dapp-sample/README.md

 ## Source code

 The matching source code for the sample is in the `test/wallet-ops` subdirectory.
-It was built atop a clone of the wallet client, and this remains in the main `src/` directory for reference.
-We have left this in this state, alongside a few other `test` apps, to most easily show how to build variations alongside it.
+It was built atop a clone of the wallet client, and that code remains in the main `src/` directory for reference.

+There are other samples alongside it in the `test/` directory, feel free to run and reference them, too.